NVlabs/EAGLE/README.md

 ## Acknowledgement

 - [LLaVA](https://github.com/haotian-liu/LLaVA): the codebase we built upon.
 Thanks for the great pioneer open-source project!
+- [LMMs-Eval](https://github.com/EvolvingLMMs-Lab/lmms-eval): many thanks to the LMMs-Lab for their wonderful and easy-to-use evaluation tools!
 - [LLaVA-HR](https://github.com/luogen1996/LLaVA-HR): we borrow some code on flexible input CLIP encoder from LLaVA-HR!
 - [Cambrian-1](https://cambrian-mllm.github.io): thanks Cambrian project contributors for their efforts in organizing open-source data for us!
 - Thanks to the [VILA](https://github.com/NVlabs/VILA) team and the [RADIO](https://github.com/NVlabs/RADIO) team for their helps and discussions.
 Check out these awesome works from NVIDIA!